Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Dated this 19th day of July, 2014.
 ```

 We can get `printf` to do most of the formatting.
-However. we're left with two problems: how to add “th” (or "st" or “nd" ar “rd") to the day. and how to print the month as a word instead of a number.
+However. we're left with two problems: how to add “th” (or "st" or “nd" or “rd") to the day. and how to print the month as a word instead of a number.
 Fortunately, the `switch` statement is ideal for both situations; we’ll have one switch print the day suffix and another print the month name.

 ```C
 /*